PREVIOUS:

 b. re.
 Abusers – Victims :

-• always seem confused & surprised by other people’s insensitivity… even knowing someone for a long time
+• always seem confused & surprised by other people’s insensitivity…. even when knowing someone for a long time

-• believe they need the P. because they don’t think they’re capable of succeeding by themselves
+• believe they need the P. because they don’t think they’re capable of managing or succeeding by themself

 • can’t ask directly, so expect others to just “know what I want/ need.”
 Being disappointed so often as kids, they stopped trying